luminus-framework/luminus/resources/md/clojurescript.md

 ```

 The middleware is applied by `wrap-routes` after the routes are resolved and does not affect other route definitions.
-We can now update the routes to contain the `service-routes` and our client application will be able to call these.
+If we wish the services to be accessible to external client then we would update the routes to contain the `service-routes` as seen below.

 ```clojure
 (ns myapp.handler